rande/swCombinePlugin/README.md

            }
         }

- * edit your app.yml file and add an optional version value
+ * edit your `app.yml` and add an optional version value

         [yaml]
         swToolbox: